microsoft/fluentui/rfcs/convergence/move-out-n-rename-makestyles.md

 #### Dependency issues

-For incremental adoption with Teams we are looking into building compat layer between `makeStyles` & Fela ([microsoft/fluentui#20611](https://github.com/microsoft/fluentui/pull/20611)).
-This requires to be have `makeStyles` core as a dependency of Fluent UI React Northstar.
+For incremental adoption with Teams we are looking into a compat layer between `makeStyles` & Fela ([microsoft/fluentui#20611](https://github.com/microsoft/fluentui/pull/20611)).
+This requires Fluent UI React Northstar (v0) take `makeStyles` core as a dependency.

 Existing issues: